Skip to main content

 • External API clients must encode IDs.
 Any client calling the REST API directly must URL-encode entity IDs containing special characters.
 This is standard HTTP behavior but must be documented in the API reference.

-• PASSTHROUGH applies to all connectors.
+• DECODE applies to all connectors.
 The Tomcat configuration affects all incoming requests, not just identity endpoints.
+Likewise, the relaxed Spring Security firewall is global.
 This is safe because %2F in a path segment is only meaningful if the application interprets it — existing endpoints with alphanumeric IDs are unaffected.